-On November 21, 2019, the Howard County Board of Education (Local Board or Board) passed the Attendance Area Adjustment Plan for School Year 2020-2021 (Redistricting Plan).
-On December 20, 2019, the Appellant, who lives in Polygon 1132, filed an appeal challenging the Redistricting Plan on numerous grounds (Appeal).
+On or about November 21, 2019, the Howard County Board of Education (Local Board or Board) passed the Attendance Area Adjustment Plan for School Year 2020-2021 (Redistricting Plan).
+On December 16, 2019, the Appellants filed an appeal challenging the Redistricting Plan on numerous grounds (Appeal).1 They asked that the decision regarding Polygon 3047 as it moved students from Hammond High School (HS) to Reservoir HS, be reversed.2

-By letter dated January 16, 2020, the Maryland State Board of Education (State Board or MSDE) transmitted the appeal to the Office of Administrative Hearings (OAH) for a contested case hearing and to issue a proposed decision containing findings of facts, conclusions of law, and recommendations.2 Code of Maryland Regulations (COMAR) 13A.01.05.07A(1), E.
+By letter dated January 16, 2020, the Maryland State Board of Education (State Board or MSDE) transmitted the appeal to the Office of Administrative Hearings (OAH) for a contested case hearing and to issue a proposed decision containing findings of facts, conclusions of law, and recommendations.3 Code of Maryland Regulations (COMAR) 13A.01.05.07A(1), E.

-1 A. This was one of thirty-six appeals challenging the Redistricting Plan.
-B. The term polygon is defined later in this Proposed Decision.
+1 This was one of thirty-six appeals challenging the Redistricting Plan.

+2 The term polygon is defined later in this Proposed Decision.